blorente/blorente.github.io/_posts/2017-11-25-GSoC-2016-Postmortem.md

-# Pride and Prejudice
+---
+layout: post
+title: "Pride and Prejudice"
-## Lessons learned from failing to meet every deadline despite 60-hour weeks
+subtitle: "Lessons learned from failing to meet every deadline despite 60-hour weeks"
+date: 2017-04-01
+url: antlr4-cpp-cmake.html
+---

 ### NOTE: This post was made around mid-August 2016, when the GSoC was about to end but the results were not in yet